WordPress Manager For WHMCS

 This section of the Product Settings includes a list of blocked themes - those that your clients will not be able to install. |

 If you want to add a theme to the list, simply start typing its name in the search field and press enter to see the results.
-Add the selected themes to the blacklist.
-Remember that you must have previously set any "Test Installation" to be allowed to add any themes to the list. |
+Add the selected themes to the blacklist. |

 Your clients will not be able to install the previously added themes if the "Blocked Themes" option has been enabled in the General section.
 If you decide to remove the preferred themes from the 'Blocked' section, you may easily do this by clicking the appropriate button. |